php-dev-br/laravel-doc-pt-br/queues.md

 <a name="storing-failed-jobs-in-dynamodb"></a>

-### Storing Failed Jobs in DynamoDB
+### Storing Failed Jobs In DynamoDB

 Laravel also provides support for storing your failed job records in [DynamoDB](https://aws.amazon.com/dynamodb) instead of a relational database table.
-However, you must manually create a DynamoDB table to store all of the failed job records.
+However, you must create a DynamoDB table to store all of the failed job records.
 Typically, this table should be named `failed_jobs`, but you should name the table based on the value of the `queue.failed.table` configuration value within your application's `queue` configuration file.

 The `failed_jobs` table should have a string primary partition key named `application` and a string primary sort key named `uuid`.